-Originally from Colombia and currently working in Australia, Katherine Gailer (also known as KATIRA) creates visual narratives exploring characters, our natural environment, magical realism, cultural identity and spaces of magical realism.
-She studied for a Bachelor of Fine Arts and completed an Arts Management Masters Degree– both at RMIT University.
-Her Practice incorporates painting, drawing, illustration and Graphic Design.
+Originally from Colombia and currently based in Australia, Katherine Gailer (also known as KATIRA) creates visual narratives exploring characters, our natural environment, magical realism, cultural identity and spaces of contemporary design.
+She graduated with honours from a Bachelor of Fine Arts and completed an Arts Management Masters Degree– both at RMIT University.
+Her practice incorporates mural painting, oil painting, illustration, design and music.

 Rediscovering a sense of the sacred and revisiting our ancient past embody the driving force for the development of her artworks.

 Awards and Recognitions include: